By 2022, life coaches in the US will be pulling in over $1.3 billion every year.

 In fact, content marketing generates 3x the leads of traditional marketing efforts.

-Content marketing and, in particular, blogging is one of the key tactics of an search engine optimization (SEO) strategy for coaching.
+Content marketing and, in particular, blogging, is one of the key tactics of a search engine optimization (SEO) strategy for coaching (see our SEO training page for more details).
 SEO and blogging work together to improve a website’s rankings in search engines.

 That’s probably why businesses that blog get 55% more website visitors than those that don’t.